thedatahub/Datahub/README.md

 [![Software License][ico-license]](LICENSE)

 The Datahub is a metadata aggregator.
-This applicaiton allows data providers to aggregate and publish metadata describing objects on the web through a RESTful API leveraging standardized exchange formats.
+This application allows data providers to aggregate and publish metadata describing objects on the web through a RESTful API leveraging standardized exchange formats.

-The Datahub is build with the [Symfony framework](https://symfony.com), [MongoDB](https://www.mongodb.org) and [Catmandu](http://librecat.org/).
+The Datahub is build with the [Symfony framework](https://symfony.com) and [MongoDB](https://www.mongodb.org).

 ## Features

 * A RESTful API which supports:
   * Ingest and retrieval of individual metadata records.
-  * Validation of ingested records through Catmandu.
+  * Validation of ingested records against XSD schemas.
   * Supports OAuth to restrict access to the API.
 * An OAI-PMH endpoint for harvesting metadata records.
 * Includes support for [LIDO XML](http://lido-schema.org/) but can be extended to include MARC XML, Dublin Core or other formats.